Naso Teribe Territory

 The BriBri are found in places like El Guabo, Daclé, La Golondrina, Soroy, Bris, Nomuwoki, Agua de Salud, Alto Uren and Suko.
 These communities comprise 28,204 hectares.

 Their aspiration is to prevent other ethnic groups from displacing them, since there are only 300 distributed in eight settlements.

-The Bribri inhabit the shores of the rivers Yorkin and Sixaola, in territories located to both sides of the rich Panama-Coast border, in the extreme northwest of the country.
-They live in family clans determined by matriarchal lineage, and feed themselves from fishing, hunting and farming activities.
-Their way of living and entourage has kept them isolated from civilization, therefore, they preserve intact their culture and vision of the cosmos intact.
+The Bribri inhabit the banks of the Yorkin and Sixaola rivers, in the extreme northwest of the country.
+They live in family clans determined by matriarchal lineage and feed on fishing, hunting, and agricultural activities.
+Their way of life and their environment have kept them isolated from civilization, therefore, they keep their culture and vision of the cosmos intact.
 Their language belongs to the Chibchan family and they have their spiritual beliefs, based on their god, Sibu.

 They live in small communities of single-family houses, often spread out on farmland.
 Their houses can be conical, square, rectangular or pyramidal, built with posts with a thatched roof that goes down to the ground.
 Her craft includes pottery, baskets, nets, and reeds.

 Cocoa, like most indigenous groups in southern Costa Rica and northern Panama, has a special meaning in the Bribri culture.
 For them, the cacao tree used to be a woman and Sibu (God) became a tree.
 The cacao branches are never used as firewood and only women are allowed to prepare and serve the sacred drink.
 Cocoa is used on special occasions, ceremonies, and in certain rites of passage.
 Currently there are several associations of Bribri women that produce organic handmade chocolate that helps them earn a living.

 Its most important artisan expression is basketry and the manufacture of musical instruments, for which they use various natural elements.